qouteall/DimensionDataFix/README.md

 * Prevent the non-vanilla dimensions from being saved into `level.dat` file
 * When loading a world, prevent the custom dimension data from being fed into DFU and cause error

-Note: If you uninstalled a dimension datapack that does not define its own WorldGen-related things, then Minecraft will maybe successfully load the world but that datapack's dimension won't be removed.
-By installing this mod, the dimensions of the uninstalled datapacks will be removed.
+Note: This mod changes vanilla behavior, but in a good way.
+In vanilla, once you installed a dimension datapack, then the dimension will be stored in `level.dat`.
+Even if you remove the datapack, that dimension cannot be removed. **In vanilla Minecraft 1.18.2, once you added a dimension via a datapack, that dimension will be permanently in the world even after uninstalling the datapack.
+You cannot remove that dimension without manually editing `level.dat` **.
+(Minecraft had warned you that it's an unsupported experimental setting.
+This custom dimension functionality is indeed experimental.)
+By installing this mod, the dimensions of the uninstalled datapacks will be removed (but their world files won't be deleted).